huanlezhou/Real-time-image-capture-of-cancer-cells/Progress Reports/Saturday 1-12-2019.md

 4. Huanle Zhou

 ### Summary
-The primary focus of today was the PDS.
-This version of the PDS is based on the current understanding of the project.
+The primary focus of the meeting was developing a Design Specifications Document (DSD).
-Writing the PDS allows us to question our understanding of the problem statement and our proposed solution.
+Writing the DSD forces us to clearly express our understanding of the project.
+It should clear up any misunderstandings about the requirements of the project.
+We worked on a DSD but did not finish.
-This is the first version of the PDS and is subject to change.

 ### Issues
-No issue
+None, except the DSD is not finished yet.

+### Future goals
+Finish the DSD.